-Bursting with the imaginative power of Neil Gaiman, this story blends fantasy with humour and drama.
-Fat Charlie Nancy is not actually fat.
-He was fat once but he is definitely not fat now.
-No, right now Fat Charlie Nancy is angry, confused and more than a little scared - right now his life is spinning out of control, and it is all his dad's fault.
-If his rotter of an estranged father hadn't dropped dead at a karaoke night, Charlie would still be blissfully unaware that his dad was Anansi the spider god.
-He would have no idea that he has a brother called Spider, who is also a god.
-And there would be no chance that said brother would be trying to take over his life, flat and fiancee, or, to make matters worse, be doing a much better job of it than him.
-Desperate to reclaim his life, Charlie enlists the help of four more-than-slightly eccentric old ladies and their unique brand of voodoo - and between them they unleash a bitter and twisted force to get rid of Spider.
+Fat Charlie Nancy is not having a good week.
+It all hit the proverbial fan when his rotter of an estranged father dropped dead at a karaoke night and Charlie discovered that his dad was in fact Anansi the spider god.
+Then he found out that he has a brother (called Spider) who is also a god.
+And that said brother is hell bent on taking over his life, flat and fiance, and, just to add insult to injury, doing a much better job of being him.
+Desperate to reclaim his life, Charlie enlists the help of four loco old ladies and their unique brand of voodoo and unleashes a bitter and twisted force to get rid of Spider.
 But as darkness descends and badness begins is Fat Charlie Nancy going to get his life back in one piece or is he about to enter a whole netherworld of pain?

 Buy the Book

 A Court of Thorns and Roses